“You know, you didn’t apologize to me.”

 When you apologize to someone, you hand them the power— to extend forgiveness and appear like ‘the bigger person’, or to deny the apology and make you feel like crap.

 This does not mean that we should not apologize when we do something wrong.
-But apologies should not be trivial, or rendered often or lightly.
-Especially not when you meant what you said.
+But apologies should not be trivial or rendered often.
+Especially not when you meant what you said in the first place.
 Because when you apologize for something you meant, you silently tell the ‘victim’,

 Your approval of me is more important than my personal feelings.

 You know this, right?
 Haven’t you found yourself in a situation where you thought, “I shouldn’t have to apologize.”